-TERM DEFINITION 2 Agency The capacity of an individual, or a group, to make choices and to act on the choices made.
+TERM DEFINITION Agency The capacity of an individual, or a group, to make choices and to act on the choices made.
 Diversity Diversity refers to how various values, attitudes, cultural perspectives and beliefs intersect with sociodemographic characteristics such as sex, age, disability, race, ethnicity, religion, gender, sexual orientation, health, social and economic status and skills, among others.
 Some aspects of diversity are visible, while others are not.
-3 This term acknowledges that people may experience diverse priorities, needs and opportunities which affect their capacity to actively participate in or benefit from WFP interventions.
+This term acknowledges that people may expe- rience diverse priorities, needs and opportunities which affect their capacity to actively participate in or benefit from WFP interventions.
 Empowerment The process of building capacity through which an individual can make choices and make decisions about their own life.
-Essential/Basic Needs Essential - or basic - needs are broadly defined as the essential goods and services required on a regular or seasonal basis by households to ensure survival and mini- mum living standards without resorting to negative coping mechanisms or compro- mising their health, dignity or essential livelihood assets.
-4 Gender and sex Gender refers to socially constructed roles for women and men, while sex refers to the biological differences between males and females.
+Essential/ Basic Needs Essential - or basic - needs are broadly defined as the essential goods and services required on a regular or seasonal basis by households to ensure survival and minimum living standards without resorting to negative coping mechanisms or compromising their health, dignity or essential livelihood assets.
+Gender & sex Gender refers to socially constructed roles for women and men, while sex refers to the biological differences between males and females.
 Gender roles are learned, changeable over time and variable within and between cultures.
 Gender often defines the duties, responsibilities, constraints, opportunities and privileges that individuals experience in any given context.
-In addition to the social attributes and opportunities associated with being men and women and the relationships between women and men and girls and boys, gender also refers to the relations between women and those between men.
-Gender analysis Gender analysis examines the relationships between men and women, taking into account their gender roles, access to and control of resources and the constraints they face relative to each other.
-Elements of an adequate gender analysis include "examination of gender inequalities, including between women and men, and [] how gender equality can be promoted; data or information to allow the experiences and situations of women and men to be analysed, i.e. through the collection and use of sex- and age-disaggregated data; assess levels and extent of participation between women, men, girls and boys in activities."
-5
+In addition to the social attributes and opportunities associated with being men and wom- en and the relationships between women and men and girls and boys, gender also refers to the relations between women and those between men.
+Gender analysis Gender analysis examines the relationships between men and women, taking into account their gender roles, access to and control of resources and the con- straints they face relative to each other.
+Elements of an adequate gender analy- sis include "examination of gender inequalities, including between women and men, and [] how gender equality can be promoted; data or information to allow the experiences and situations of women and men to be analysed, i.e. through the collection and use of sex- and age-disaggregated data; assess levels and extent of participation between women, men, girls and boys in activities."
+Gender-based violence (GBV) The Inter-Agency Standing Committee defines GBV as "any harmful act that is perpetrated against a person's will and that is based on socially ascribed (gender) differences between males and females.
+It includes acts that inflict physical, sex- ual or mental harm or suffering, threats of such acts, coercion, and other depriva- tions of liberty.
+These acts can occur in public or in private."
+The term "sexual and gender-based violence" continues to be used by some actors to emphasize the urgency of addressing sexual violence, which is recognized as one type of GBV.
+Gender equality Gender equality refers to the equal exercise of rights, opportunities, resources and rewards by women, men, girls and boys.
+It does not mean that women, men, girls and boys are the same, but that their exercise of rights, opportunities and life chances is not governed by whether they were born female or male.